momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

 - Research productivity
 - Received citations
 - Collaboration indicators
+-
-Academic mobility, represented by the treatment variable *"mobile"*, distinguishes between researchers who have experienced academic mobility to other countries *(mobile = 1)* as the treatment group and those who have not *(mobile = 0)* as a control group.
+Academic mobility, represented by the treatment variable *"MOBILE"*, distinguishes between researchers who have experienced academic mobility to other countries *(MOBILE = 1)* as the treatment group and those who have not *(mobile = 0)* as a control group.
 The method aims to balance covariates such as *region, main field of study, international co-authorship, gender, age, and origin country GDP per capita* of the researchers between mobile and non-mobile researchers.
 By balancing covariates through 'propensity score matching', the method allows for a more accurate assessment of the impact of academic mobility on outcomes mentioned above via indicators:
 - CPP (citations per paper)
 - PPY (number of papers per year)
 - COPP (co-authors per paper).

 *Standardized Mean Difference (SMD)* assesses the covariance balance between treatment and control groups before and after matching.  *SMD* is commonly used in *propensity score matching*, with a lower SMD indicating better balance and greater comparability regarding covariates.
 SMD facilitates comparing effect sizes across different studies or analyses, especially when outcome variables have different scales.
 In the context of this method, SMD is calculated for both unmatched and matched data to evaluate the balance achieved after matching.
-The treatment group consists of researchers who have experienced academic mobility to other countries (mobile = 1), while the control group consists of researchers who have not experienced academic mobility (mobile = 0).
+The treatment group consists of researchers who have experienced academic mobility to other countries (MOBILE = 1), while the control group consists of researchers who have not experienced academic mobility (MOBILE = 0).

 The *Mean Difference* for each variable of interest (CPP, PPY, COPP) quantifies the average difference in these research productivity, received citations, and collaboration indicators between mobile and non-mobile researchers.
 A positive Mean Difference indicates that mobile researchers, on average, have higher values of the respective metric than non-mobile researchers and vice versa.
 For example,
 - A *positive Mean Difference* in CPP suggests that mobile researchers receive more citations per paper than non-mobile researchers.